cloveras/lovdata2/README.md

 ## MCP Integration (Model Context Protocol)

-Lovdata2 includes a skeleton for a local MCP server so you can use Claude Desktop to interactively query your private Lovdata dataset.
+Lovdata2 includes an example of a local MCP server so you can use Claude Desktop to interactively query your private Lovdata dataset.

 This provides a chat interface where Claude can: